-The actions outlined in Goal 3 work together to ensure high quality teacher supports.
-Goal 3 states: Burrel Union will provide extended, ongoing professional development opportunities for Teachers and maintain competitive salary schedule for Teacher retention.
-By implementing these actions, we saw a decrease in teacher turnover.
+The actions outlined in Goal One supported the progress toward meeting the goal, "Burrel Union will provide extended, ongoing professional development opportunities for Teachers and maintain competitive salary schedule for Teacher retention.
+By implementing these actions, we saw a decrease in teacher turnover."